Rangers' outburst gives Darvish win over Blue Jays

 Ian Kinsler led the charge with four RBIs, Mike Napoli went 2-for-3 with a home run and three runs scored and the Rangers crushed losing Toronto starter Kyle Drabek for nine runs over three innings.

 J.P.
-Arencibia hit two home runs and the Blue Jays (24-24) scored three runs in the final two innings but still lost their fifth successive game as they went 1-for-11 with runners in scoring position.
+Arencibia hit two home runs and the Blue Jays (24-24) scored three runs in the final two innings but still lost their fifth successive game.

-“I think (Darvish) got away with one today,” said Blue Jays power-hitter Jose Bautista.
-“It could have been a lot worse for him.”

 Writing by Jahmal Corner in Los Angeles; Editing by Greg Stutchbury